 Visit a Racetrack

-Horseracing is apart of American as baseball and apple pie, and everyone should experience at least one horse race in their lifetime at any of these top racetracks in their lifetime.
+Horseracing is apart of American as baseball and apple pie, and everyone should experience at least one horse race in their lifetime at any of these top racetracks.

 Choose a track near your home, and spend an afternoon at the races betting.
 The excitement is yours to behold.